Knight-Swift Transportation Holdings (KNX) Q3 2017 Results - Earnings Call Transcript

 David A. Jackson - Knight-Swift Transportation Holdings, Inc.

-Hi, Tom
+Hi, Tom.

 Thomas Wadewitz - UBS Securities LLC